-- While we will use a fair number of traditional appellate court opinions, a substantial portion of the written course materials will be comprised of: (1) statutes; (2) regulations; (3) government reports; and (4) medical, law, and policy articles. - 2.
+- 3. While we will use a fair number of traditional appellate court opinions, a substantial portion of the written course materials (distributed in 23 PDF "packets") will be comprised of: (1) statutes; (2) regulations; (3) government reports; and (4) medical, law, and policy journal articles. - 4.
 Due to the rapid and current changes in this area, other materials may be added or substituted.